 Although we need to create and populate tables before querying them, it is logical to start with the SELECT statement since many features of the SELECT statement appear in other types of SQL – subqueries in UPDATEs for instance – and for data scientists and analysts, the SELECT statement is often the only SQL statement they ever need to learn.

-The SELECT statement is the workhorse of relational query and has a complex and rich syntax.
+The SELECT statement (Figure 4-1) is the workhorse of relational query and has a complex and rich syntax.
 The CockroachDB SELECT statement implements the standard features of the standard SELECT, with just a few CockroachDB-specific features.

 [[SelectStatement]]